khansobuz/SC-OVAD/README.md

 Our method achieves state-of-the-art performance on all evaluated datasets and shows strong generalization to unseen anomaly categories in open-vocabulary settings.

-📌 Notes
-We use pre-extracted CLIP features for efficiency.
-All models use frozen CLIP ViT-B/16 backbone.
-Code is structured for reproducibility across datasets.